AleksandraCheidze/AleksandraCheidze/README.md

 - **Project 2**: Description of the project.
 [Link to project](project-url)
 - **Project 3**: Description of the project.
 [Link to project](project-url)

-Feel free to check out my [portfolio](portfolio-url) for more details about my work and experience.

 ## Let's Connect!